 However, FOREX markets are known for their intra day price swings, so perhaps this volatility will drive up option premiums beyond their historical values.
 So, I thought I'd take a look at the implied volatilities for a sample of FOREX options.

 Implied volatility data for currencies is hard to find...so hard in fact I couldn't find any freely available.
-I decided to use the option prices on FOREX futures listed on the CME - CME AUD Contract Specs - and plug those into my spreadsheet option calculator.
+I decided to use the option prices on FOREX futures listed on the CME - CME AUD Contract Specs and Prices - and plug those into my spreadsheet option calculator.

 Note: The spreadsheet uses the Black and Scholes method (for European options) whereas the currency options priced are American style exercise but I don't imagine a huge difference there.
 For this example I think it is fine.